niccokunzmann/somarosa.co.uk/content/offerings/sacred-holding.md

 banner: sacred-holding-banner.jpg
 ---

+1-1 Online offerings available only until May 2026

 Cuddle Therapy, Cradling & Holding

 This can look like spooning, lying into my lap and being soothed, being rocked/cradled whilst sang to or a variety of ways that is unique to the individuals inner child desires to be held